shabin5785/docker-learnings/Readme_2.md

 - Images are pulled in layers.
 So when we pull a image that uses the same layer as an existing image, docker uses the image layer from cache. ( provided it has same SHA as required).
 So now we have two images sharing same layer ( they will be readonly based on union file system concept)

 - so if we change the file in base layer, docker will copy that file to the top most container level.
 This is known as **copy of write** and while accessing the top most file is returned by docker.

+- we can inspect an image and see the metadata, like exposed ports, the startup command and lot of these things.